-After Basic Combat Training (BCT) and Advanced Individual Training (AIT) during the summer (typically in between high school graduation and freshman year), a new graduate from Basic Training will be assigned to a local National Guard or Reserve unit upon completion of training.
+If you are a civilian, you get to attend Army Basic Training and become a soldier in the National Guard after Basic Combat Training (BCT) and Advanced Individual Training (AIT) during the summer (typically between high school graduation and freshman year).
+New Basic Training graduates are assigned to a local National Guard or Reserve unit upon completion of training.

-Guaranteed Reserve Forces Duty (GRFD)
+Guaranteed Reserve Forces Duty

-If you have desires to serve in the Reserves or National Guard, there is a Guaranteed Reserve Forces Duty (GFRD) contract that means you will be given a Reserve Commissioning and not go Active Duty.
+If you have desires to serve in the Army Reserves or National Guard, there is a GFRD contract that means you will receive a Reserve Commissioning and not go Active Duty.